earthgecko/skyline/docs/overview.rst

 Skyline is a Python based anomaly detection/deflection stack that analyses, anomaly detects, deflects, fingerprints and learns vast amounts of streamed time series data.
+Skyline has a number of isolated modules/apps that:

-- Skyline ingests streamed metric time series data - skyline/horizon
+- ingests streamed metric time series data - skyline/horizon
-- Skyline uses a ```CONSENSUS``` of 3-sigma algorithms to detect anomalies on batch processed, streamed metric time series data - skyline/analyzer - anomaly detector
+- use a ```CONSENSUS``` of 3-sigma algorithms to detect anomalies on batch processed, streamed metric time series data - skyline/analyzer - anomaly detector
-- It handles large and small seasonality in the data - skyline/mirage -
+- Handle large and small seasonality in the data - skyline/mirage - anomaly
-  anomaly deflector and detector
+  deflector and detector
 - You can train it on what is NOT anomalous and it learns - skyline/ionosphere - anomaly deflector
 - It records all your anomalies - skyline/panorama - anomaly memory